emqx/emqx/rel/emqx_conf.template.en.md

 ```
 export EMQX_LISTENERS__SSL__L1__AUTHENTICATION__SSL__CIPHERS='["TLS_AES_256_GCM_SHA384"]'
 ```

-However this also means a string value should be quoted if it happens to contain special characters such as `=` and `:`.
+However, this also means a string value should be quoted if it happens to contain special characters such as `=` and `:`.

 For example, a string value `"localhost:1883"` would be